KidSysco/jquery-ui-month-picker/README.md

 <br />Use jQuery .val() to get the input without any date validation.</p>

 <p> <b>$('.selector').MonthPicker('Open')</b>
-<br />Opens the month picker menu and keeps it open if it already is open, see the <a href='#onbeforemenuclose'>OnBeforeMenuClose event</a> to prevent the menu from closing on click (or other) events.
+<br />Opens the month picker menu and keeps it open if it's already open, see the <a href='#onbeforemenuclose'>OnBeforeMenuClose event</a> to prevent the menu from closing on click (or other) events.
 (Added in version 2.5).

 <p> <b>$('.selector').MonthPicker('Toggle')</b>
 <br />Opens the month picker menu or closes the menu if it's already open, see the <a href='#onbeforemenuclose'>OnBeforeMenuClose event</a> to prevent the menu from closing on click (or other) events.
 (Added in version 2.5).